-When it comes to choosing the right supportive living environment, the choices can feel endless and start to be overwhelming.
+When it comes to choosing the right supportive living environment, the choices can feel endless and start to become overwhelming.
 With so many different types of supportive living, it is difficult to know where to begin or what to choose.
-One of the best strategies is to make visits and see the communities in person.
-Prior to making visits, however, it is a good idea to compare and contrast all available options.
+One of the best strategies is to schedule visits and see the communities in person.
+Prior to visiting, however, it is a good idea to compare and contrast all available options.
 Sometimes seeing the pros and cons on paper can go a long way towards helping you make your decision.

 Today, let’s compare the differences between independent living and assisted living communities.
 Specifically, let’s consider seven questions and answers about each one:

 1. What is the required age for independent living residents?

 Typically, seniors aged 55 or older can take advantage of living in an independent senior community.
 As long as an individual can live independently on their own, they can enjoy the benefits of independent living.
 Independent living communities bring together individuals of a similar age and lifestyle who enjoy doing many of the same things in a comfortable, friendly environment.

 For assisted living communities, the minimum age requirement varies from place to place, but most also require seniors to be at least 55 years old.

 2. What assistance is offered in each type of community?

 The word independent, in an independent living community, correctly implies full independence of mind and body.
 In other words, residents of an independent living community virtually need no daily assistance with typical living activities (including, but not limited to meal preparation, medication intake, personal grooming, or housekeeping).
 Most independent living communities do offer home and property maintenance benefits such as lawn care and snow removal as well as restaurant-style dining, some housekeeping services, and complimentary transportation to appointments.